 - Same for year 4 and 5

 Very quickly a workshop bill can run into thousands.
-Consider the following an Audi S4, S6, A7, A8, S8 Q7 fitted with a V6, V8 or V10 engine will require timing chain kit at about 200,000 miles or sooner.
-That means engine out, because the chains are fitted to the rear of the motor.
-Depending on the model, 20 – 40 hrs plus is the norm, that’s a labor bill of 2-$4,000 plus parts.
+Consider the following an Audi S4, S6, A7, A8, S8 Q7 fitted with a V6, V8 or V10 engine will require a timing chain kit at about 200,000 miles or sooner.
+That means the engine out because the chains are fitted to the rear of the motor.
+Depending on the model, 20 – 40 hours plus is the norm, that’s a labor bill of 2-$4,000 plus parts.

 Luxury Audi’s don’t hold their value because owners don’t want to be stuck with bills larger than the value of the car.

 Volkswagen or VAG (Volkswagen Audi Group) is a vast enterprise, as you know it owns various other auto brands, some in the value niches and some at the luxury end of the spectrum.
 VW auto brands include:

 VAG cleverly leverages its resources by deploying VW parts, components, and technology right across the group.
 It is possible therefore to find many VW parts on say a Lamborghini or Bentley.
 And yes the parts may be identical, same part number, differently branded packaging, and of course a very different price.
 You bet they’ll charge you more for VW parts in Audi packaging.